dendronhq/dendron-site/vault/dendron.faq.md

 That being said, I'm all in on Dendron and this is my full time gig.
 I want to make sure that developing Dendron remains sustainable.
 To that end, I plan on introducing value add server side functionality that folks may pay for.
 Examples of paid for features include:

--   private hosting (for folks who want to publish but not use GitHub pages or want to add authentication)
+-   private hosting (for folks who want to publish but not use GitHub Pages or want to add authentication)
 -   enterprisy things
     -   eg. on premise installations of Dendron with single sign on, active directory, and fine grained permissions
 -   offering private subscription based vaults (eg. think [substack](https://substack.com) but having people subscribe to vaults instead of newsletters )
--   server side IFTTT like functionality (eg. everytime I add an entry to airtable, add a note to Dendron)
+-   server side IFTTT like functionality (eg. everytime I add an entry to Airtable, add a note to Dendron)

 Paid for features will be 100% optional and will not be necessary for any client side functionality in Dendron.